 Jeju Island is one of the new 7 natural wonders of the world so you know that this is one of the top places to go in Korea.
 I feel like you need more than one week in South Korea to visit here unless you just visit Seoul and Jeju- which is a popular one week itinerary for South Korea.

 However, it is a must visit place in South Korea full of history and natural beauty and I’m really glad I went during my ten day South Korea itinerary and I’d especially recommend it for 14 days in Korea too.

 Jeju Island is actually quite big – 1.18 times as big as London and 3 times as big as Seoul and Singapore!

-As a solo traveller to Jeju who wasn’t going to hire a car and see the island that way, the best place to stay in Jeju Island for me was Jeju City and this is where I’d recommend any backpackers stay on Jeju Island.
+As a solo traveller to Jeju who wasn’t going to hire a car and did day trips instead, the best place to stay in Jeju Island for me was Jeju City and this is where I’d recommend any South Korea backpackers stay on Jeju Island too.

 Jeju Airport is right in Jeju City and there’s a good bus connection between the City and the Airport.
 I caught bus 265 20 minutes from the Airport to my hostel – Rainbow In Guesthouse which I’d really recommend staying in, it’s in a good location, has nice staff, a kitchen, good common areas and is just a nice place to be!

 Aside from Seoul and Busan, Jeju has the most hotels and accommodation in the country so there’s plenty of places to book, you can have a look on Booking.com here for more places.

 There’s a lot to see and do on Jeju Island – Mountains, Coastlines, Museums and Waterfalls to name a few, and as a solo traveller visiting Jeju not wanting to hire a car, day trips around Jeju Island were the best way to see the island.